Mackay Estate Dairyman's Cottage

+The Mackay Estate Dairyman's Cottage is a historic house located within the Incorporated Village of East Hills in Nassau County, on Long Island, in New York, United States.

+Description

-Mackay Estate Dairyman's Cottage is a historic home located at East Hills in Nassau County, New York, USA, designed about 1902 by architects Warren and Wetmore in an eclectic style.
+The Mackay Estate Dairyman's Cottage was designed about 1902 by architects Warren and Wetmore in an eclectic style.
 It is a 2 1/2-story frame house with a brick first floor set on a rubble base.
 It features a steep flaring roof, small dormers with steep roofs, deep projecting eaves, and rows of rectangular windows with flat brackets, giving it a strong Japanese feel.
-The house was originally a component of Clarence Mackay's Harbor Hill Estate.
+The building was originally a component of Clarence Mackay's Harbor Hill Estate.
+It was later the residence of lyricist Hal David.

-It was listed on the National Register of Historic Places in 1991.
-It is one of three remaining buildings listed at that time; the others are the Mackay Estate Gate Lodge and Mackay Estate Water Tower.
+The building was listed on the National Register of Historic Places in 1991.
+It is one of three remaining Harbor Hill Estate buildings which were listed at that time – the others being the Mackay Estate Gate Lodge and the Mackay Estate Water Tower.